RichGuk/jquery-star-rating-rails/README.markdown

 jQuery Star Rating plugin for Rails
 ===

+__NOTE: I'm no longer maintaining this gem anymore, if someone wishes to take over then please contact me.__

 Simple integration of jQuery Star Rating plugin into the asset pipeline.

 The original jQuery plugin is [http://www.fyneworks.com/jquery/star-rating/](http://www.fyneworks.com/jquery/star-rating/)